Morita classes of microdifferential algebroids: Introduction

-In Section~\ref{se:nonab} we collect, without proofs, the main facts of non commutative cohomology we need to prove our results.
-Note that cohomology with values in non commutative groups was already used in~\cite{Bou99} to classify $\she$-algebras, and cohomology with values in 2-groups is used in~\cite{Pol08,Pol11} for the classification of algebroids.
+In Section~\ref{se:nonab} we collect, without proofs, the main facts of non-abelian cohomology we need to prove our results.
+Note that cohomology with values in non-abelian groups was already used in~\cite{Bou99} to classify $\she$-algebras, and cohomology with values in 2-groups is used in~\cite{Pol08,Pol15} for the classification of algebroids.

 In Section~\ref{se:alg} we give the basics of the theory of algebroids.
-The existence of a canonical deformation quantization algebroid on a complex symplectic manifold is proved in~\cite{PS04} (see also~\cite{Kon01}).
-The general theory of deformation quantization modules for Poisson manifolds is developed in~\cite{KS10}.

 In Section~\ref{se:Mor}, we detail Morita theory for linear stacks.
 In particular, the notion of Picard good stacks allows us to recover results of~\cite{Low08}.
 Morita theory for linear categories is developed in~\cite{Mit65,Mit85}.
-The case of stacks of modules over sheaves of algebras is discussed in~\cite{KS06} (see also~\cite{DP03}).
+The case of stacks of modules over sheaves of algebras is discussed in~\cite{KS06} (see also~\cite{DP04}).

 In Section~\ref{se:mic} we recall some results from the theory of microdifferential operators.
-In particular, we detail the proof of Theorem~\ref{thm:Eeloc}, due to Kashiwara, on the structure of invertible bimodules.
+In particular, we provide a detailed proof of an unpublished result, due to Kashiwara, on the structure of invertible bimodules (see Theorem~\ref{thm:Eeloc} below).
 This allows us to prove the key Theorem~\ref{thm:localEPicardGood}.

-In Section~\ref{se:results} we prove our main results.
-For symplectic manifolds, or more generally for Poisson manifolds, some results related to ours appeared in the literature: on a complex symplectic manifold, deformation quantization algebroids with anti-involution and trivial graded have been classified up to equivalence in~\cite{Pol08} (see also \cite{BGNT07,BGNT11} for the possibly twisted case), whereas Morita-type results for deformation quantization algebras are obtained in~\cite{Bur02,BW04,BDW09} for real Poisson manifolds, and in~\cite{Yek10} in the algebraic setting.